IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_segments_info.rst

     Segment details to include the associated rules in the response

+  expand (False, bool, None)
+    If set to `true`, returns expanded view of the resource details.

   limit (False, int, None)
     The number of records to retrieve.
 By default, the list operation return the first 10 records.
 To retrieve different set of records, use `limit` with `offset` to page through the available records.

+  guid (True, str, None)
+    GUID of the App Configuration service.
+Get it from the service instance credentials section of the dashboard.

   tags (False, str, None)
     Filter the resources to be returned based on the associated tags.

-  expand (False, bool, None)
-    If set to `true`, returns expanded view of the resource details.

   total_count (False, int, None)